 Fideos is the original one-pan pasta.
 It's the Spanish cousin of risotto, in which thin pasta is swapped in for the rice.
-Here, chef Mario Batali turns a simple ingredient list into a boldly flavored seafood meal.
+Here, a simple list of ingredients is turned into a boldly flavored seafood meal.
 He enjoys including squid ink for a blackened version, but the dish will still be delightfully briny without it.
 If you do go that route, add the ink when you add the calamari in step three.

 Yield: 4 to 6 servings